NixOS/nix.dev/CONTRIBUTING.md

 ### Terminology

-To avoid confusion around all the things called Nix, always use the following terms with capitalization as given.
+To avoid confusion around all the things called Nix, always use the following terms with capitalisation as given.

 - Nix